SherlockPsy/VirLIfe/README.md

 ### 9.3 Local Development

+**VirLife runs only on Railway-managed Postgres/Redis/Qdrant.
+No local DB is supported.**

-**Local development must connect to Railway services.**
+Local development must connect to Railway services:

-This application does NOT support local SQLite or local-only databases.
-To develop locally:
 1. Link to Railway project: `railway link`
 2. Use Railway environment variables: `railway run <command>`
 3. Or export Railway's `DATABASE_URL` to your local environment

+**No local SQLite, local Postgres, local Redis, or local Qdrant is supported.**

 See `RAILWAY_SETUP.md` for complete deployment instructions.